7AKCompany/AKWebsite.github.io/index.md

 ### Welcome to AK Company Website!

-This simple page will contain all info regarding our products.
+This simple page will contain all info regarding my products.

 ### Table of Content